PaoloMura/GoLServer/README.md

 * Distributor - delegates work to the workers
 * Worker - processes its allocated strip of the Game of Life

+See `report.pdf` for more information on the project.
+See my GoLClient repository for the client-side controller code.
+See my GoLParallel repository for an alternative parallel version of the simulation.

 ### How to run

 To run the Game of Life simulation, complete the following steps: